 Face masks are a hindrance to effective communication and understanding?
 What are the options for proper communication?

-Face mask has become a necessary accessory now.
-Those who are new to wearing it struggle and find it extremely uncomfortable.
-Besides a feeling of suffocation, they state that they are unable to understand conversations.
-All the sounds are muffled and incomprehensible and communication is hampered.
-People who are deaf and mute face more difficulties due to inability to read lip movements with face masks on.
+People who are deaf and mute face more difficulties due to the inability to read lip movements with face masks on.
 What are the options out?

 Face mask wearing and its problems

-People is some dusty and polluted countries are used to wearing masks on a regular basis.
+People in some dusty and polluted countries are used to wearing masks on a regular basis.
 And now due to the coronavirus scare, more than 50 countries worldwide have made it compulsory for their residents to wear face masks in public places.
-This is to prevent virus spread to others as well as to the wearer.
+This is to prevent the virus spread to others as well as to the wearer.

-But people who had never worn it before are finding it difficult to cope up with this new essential accessory of daily wear.
+But people who had never worn it before are finding it difficult to cope with this new essential accessory of daily wear.
 Many cannot breathe through the mask.
 And for many understanding what the person with the face mask is saying is difficult.
-The sounds are muffled and not intelligible.
-Besides, deaf and mute people used to rely on lip movements for understanding what the opposite person is telling.
-But due to the face mask, lip movements are not visible and hence the widespread use of masks has created a new problem for this special needs community.

 Communication and face masks